DominikN/ros2_docker_examples/README.md

 docker-compose up
 ```

-You will se the following output log:
+You will see the following output log:

 ```bash
 dominik@legion-y540:~/tech/ros2_docker_examples/eg3/dev1$ docker-compose up